Bicycle Injury Claim: Compensation For Cyclist Road Accidents

 As such there can often be a presumption in favour of a cyclist making a claim when determining prime liability (the person considered ultimately legally at fault) for collisions with motor vehicles.
 This is often subject to a reduction in the compensation level for cyclist error – known as contributory negligence.

-Can your bicycle injury claim payout be reduced due to your own negligence?
+Can your compensation payout be reduced due to your own negligence?

 “Yes” – the amount of compensation you can recover can be reduced by a percentage if you have contributed to the accident through your own negligence.
 This is known as contributory negligence.